Creating an Emma Signup Form to Opt-in Clients

 Note: See this topic for guidance on using the Forms feature to create an appointment request form!

-2. Select Forms from the Grow menu on the left, and then select Create new form.
+1. Log into your Emma account and select Audience.
+Then, select Forms from the Add menu on the left and select Create new form.

-3. On the Form Builder, select the type of form you want to build.
+2. On the Form builder, select the type of form you want to build.
 Each tile explains the typical use for that type of form.

 • Build a lightbox form: These forms are usually smaller in scope and appear as modals (pop-up windows); see the Lightbox form section below.